CharlyCst/MPK_research/notes/mpk.md

 libmpk enables an application to use more than 16 page groups by virtualizing hardware keys.
 The application is prohibited from manipulating hardware keys.

+Virtual keys are mapped either to a physical key or to nothing (null).
+When the application call libmpk with a virtual key, if it is mapped to a physical key permissions can be updated through MPK, otherwise either libmpk evict another key (and update the mappings with `pkey_mprotect`) or does not update the cache and simply call `mprotect`.
+The frequency of eviction is determined by the eviction rate.

+libmpk always use a physical key for thread logal permissions (`mpk_begin`), thus the call to `mpk_begin` may rise an error if no physical keys are available (all used by `mpk_begin`).

+libmpk reserves one key for execute only memory (which the `mprotect` also achieve through MPK), and use it to map all execute only memory.
+This key is not freed until at lest one page is execute only.

+### Security

+libmpk maps its metadata into two virtual pages: one with read right for user code and one with write access for libmpk kernel code.

 # To be investigated

 Group 0 has a special purpose: Which one ???